+I did see this, but it is about cutting off the neck and shoulders of a bottle.
 I want to cut the bottom out or off of three cheap cut glass liquor decanters.
 The glass company wants $25 per bottle.
 Is there any other option?
+Thanks!

 Some time in the mid 1990s I read a sci-fi short story about an augmented individual hired to steal a password - I'm trying to figure out the name of this story and its author. [more inside]

 Some enthusiastic home dance party moves caused me to shatter one of the glass lampshades on this light fixture.
 I'd like to replace the shade, but I have no idea what lamp's brand or model is.
 Do you? [more inside]